NVIDIA/nvidia-gcp-samples/dataflow-samples/t5-dataflow-gpu-cpu/README.md

 5. export a t5 model <br>
 `bash get_model.sh` # this call will export a T5 model, "small_ssm_nq", with a batch size of 16 and saved it to the `model_b16` directory
 6. build and push the custom image <br>
-`bash build_and_push.sh` # you need to update your project-id before running this file
+`bash build_and_push.sh` # you need to update your GCP project-id before running this file
 7. run cpu version <br>
 `bash run_cpu.sh` # this will run a dataflow job using cpus, you need to update this file with your project-id - you might want to change the region as well as the machine type as well.
 8. run GPU version <br>
 `bash run_gpu.sh` # this will run a dataflow job using GPUs, you need to update this file with your project-id

-The GPU provides 10x less cost for similar run times compared to CPU.
-Alternatively, GPU runs 3x faster compared to CPU for a 1/3x cost.
+From our experiments, GPU (T4) provides 10x less cost for similar run times compared to CPU.
+Alternatively, GPU (T4) runs 3x faster compared to CPU for a 1/3x cost.

 <br><br>